 The Resource [cmdhLimits] is a multi-instance Resource where each instance of the Resource shall map to an instance of the CmdhLimits Object.

-The attributes of an instance of [cmdhLimits] shall be mapped to the resources of an instance of the LWM2M CmdhLimits Object as follows:
+The attributes of an instance of [cmdhLimits] shall be mapped to the resources of an instance of the LWM2M CmdhLimits Object as follows.